amithkm/trafficlogs/README.md

-The traffic log analyser can be run in Mac for the traffic log files using a regular expression ending with *.log, you can change it accordingly according to your requirement
+The traffic log analyser can be run in Mac for the traffic log files using a regular expression ending with *.log, you can change it accordingly based on your requirement

 find . -name "*.log" | while read f ; do ./trafficloganalyser.py $f ; done